ejboettcher/gemcityML/src/posts/2023/feb.md

 We are going to finish the MLOps Tutorial from January.
 To get the most out of this meet up please bring a computer with Python and docker installed.

-Tentatively: Dr. Richard Van Hook will speak on **"Scene Motion Detection in Imagery with Anisoplantic Optical Turbulence"** In long range imaging applications, atmospheric optical turbulence imparts spatially- and temporally-varying blur and geometric distortions in imagery.
+Dr. Richard Van Hook will speak on **"Scene Motion Detection in Imagery with Anisoplantic Optical Turbulence"** In long range imaging applications, atmospheric optical turbulence imparts spatially- and temporally-varying blur and geometric distortions in imagery.
 Without correction, the ability to distinguish true scene motion from turbulence warping is not really possible.
 Using a type of GMM he was able to correct for this turbulence enabling detection and tracking algorithms to work.

 **ML & AI Software Development 101: An Interactive Workshop**